Baldwin III of Guînes: Later life

 In 1238, Louis IX set up the County of Artois.
 As part of the new arrangements in the north-east, Guînes became a fief of the French crown.
 In that year, Baldwin served in Italy, with the force of English and other troops under Henry de Trubleville.
 Baldwin's sister Mahaut married Hugo V, count of Saint-Pol, as his second wife, in 1241, having most of the fief of Tourcoing as dowry.

 Baldwin died in 1244 (or 1245 in some sources), and was succeeded by his son Arnoul of Ardres.

 Family

-Baldwin married Mahaut, daughter of Guillaume de Fiennes and Agnes de Dammartin, who was daughter of Alberic II of Dammartin and so sister to his father's opponent Renaud I. They had four children.
+Baldwin married Mahaut, daughter of Guillaume de Fiennes, with whom he had Arnould III, Count of Guînes, and Agnes de Dammartin, who was daughter of Alberic II of Dammartin and so sister to his father's opponent Renaud I, with whom he had four children.